-Thanksgiving Table Decoration How-to Guide
+Thanksgiving Table Decoration Guide

 My sister loves to entertain and a few Thanksgivings ago she created a very simple and attractive table setting and seasonal decor for her home.
 The beauty of her holiday design lay in the fact that it was easy and affordable while still maintaining a level of classic, informal elegance.

 She used a few basic decorating principles to create an interesting tablescape.
 There are three key factors that contribute to creating a visually interesting design.
 The first, is selecting a color scheme and palette.
 The second element, is to create contrast between textures, colors, visual lines and patterns.
 And the third, is to add one or more unique touches that insert your personality into the design.

 Her color scheme for the serving table was inspired by the warm, fall colors of the floral arrangement pictured above.
 The autumnal color palette included burnt orange, ivory, yellow-green, chestnut and rusty red with accents of antiqued gold, burnished copper and dark brown.